 Want to know the real dirty truth?
 80% of dogs over the age of three develop dental disease, which means most people do little or nothing to maintain their dogs’ oral health.
 Zero.
 Zilch.
 Stinky breath and brown-and-yellow teeth all around.
 Truths don’t get much dirtier than that.

 Once I started brushing my pup’s teeth, I realized why.
-Mouth vs. toothbrush is a battle already lost, and saliva fingers are a risk you must be willing to take.
+Dog vs. toothbrush is a battle often already lost, and saliva fingers are a risk you must be willing to take.

 What Is BARK Bright?